Final Destination 2: Critical response

-On Rotten Tomatoes the film has an approval rating of 48% based on 111 reviews, with an average rating of 5/10.
+Review aggregator website Rotten Tomatoes reports that 52% of 114 critics gave the film positive reviews, with an average rating of 5 out of 10.
 The site's critics consensus reads: "This sequel is little more than an excuse to stage elaborate, gory scenes of characters getting killed off."
-On Metacritic, it has a weighted average score of 38 out of 100 based on 25 critics, indicating "generally unfavorable reviews".
+On Metacritic, it has a weighted average score of 38 out of 100 based on 25 critics, indicating "generally unfavorable" reviews.
 In 2010, Nick Hyman of Metacritic included Final Destination 2 in the website's editorial 15 Movies the Critics Got Wrong, denoting that "the elaborate suspense/action set pieces from the first two films are more impressive than most".
-Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.
+Audiences polled by CinemaScore gave the film an average grade of B+ on an A+ to F scale.

 Negative evaluations condemned the film's plot, acting, and screenplay.
 Roger Ebert of Chicago Sun-Times wrote that "perhaps movies are like history, and repeat themselves, first as tragedy, then as farce".
 James Berardinelli of ReelViews stressed that "the movie mandates complete gullibility and vacuous attention in order to work on any level".
 Claudia Puig of USA Today complained that "there is an audience for a movie in which innocent people suffer hideous accidental deaths is troubling enough, but a group of creative people chose to direct their energies on this repulsive spectacle [which] simply provokes disgust".
 Justine Elias of The Village Voice asserted that "this risible thriller is merely a sadistic series of misread premonitions and vile murders".
 David Grove of Film Threat stated that "[he] wasn't much scared by anything in Final Destination 2 which is silly and illogical".
 Jeff Vice of Deseret News censured to "not even get into the awful script or the numbingly awful performances", while Bruce Fretts of Entertainment Weekly stated "everything else about the film is also deadly".